LUMC-BioSemantics/EJP-RD-WP13-FDP-template/README.md

 `Optional`
 #### Themes
 List of concepts that describe the dataset, separated by comma's (,).
+Relevant ontology concepts can be looked up using a service like https://www.ebi.ac.uk/ols/index.

 `Required` `each theme must start with "http://" or "https://"` `Themes should be separated with comma's`

 ## Step 3: Distribution sheet
 The second sheet of the template contains metadata of the distributions.
+This is the metadata that describes the distribution of the dataset.
+This includes a link to where the dataset is distributed, and the file type of the dataset.
 ### Column explanation
 #### Title
 The name of the dataset with the language tag.